francoisfaubert/docker-php-node-win10-workspace/README.md

 Unlike Docker Toolbox, this alternative seems to offer better network speeds in between containers and offers faster NFS file sharing in between machines.

+# Installation

+* Save [this file](https://raw.githubusercontent.com/francoisfaubert/docker-php-node-win10-workspace/master/Vagrantfile) to `Vagrantfile` saved the root of your project's directory
+* Run `vagrant up`

+# Updates

+* Save [this file](https://raw.githubusercontent.com/francoisfaubert/docker-php-node-win10-workspace/master/Vagrantfile) over the existsing `Vagrantfile` at the root of your project's directory
+* Run `vagrant reload --provision`

 ## Requirements

 It has the following hard-coded assumptions: